LaunchCodeEducation/lchs/src/chapters/more-flask/exercises.rst

    replace ``repo_address`` with the URL you copied in step 3.
 #.
 Return to the *File* menu and open the ``LCHS_flask_logic`` folder you just
    cloned.
 #.
-Open the terminal panel and create a new virtual environment for the
+In the terminal panel, create a new virtual environment for the project,
-   project, then activate it.
+   then activate it.
 You can name your virtual environment whatever you want, but the example below uses ``flask-env``.

    .. sourcecode:: bash